S4iz4r/sqlilabs_edited/README.md

 If not, you should check that all the previous steps have been executed correctly.

 There is the original sqli-labs repository created by Dhakkan: https://github.com/Audi-1/sqli-labs

+If you want to see something different to "Dhakkan" in the welcome page, use this command:

+	for i in $(find /var/www/html/sqlilabs -type f -name \*\.php); do sed -i 's/Dhakkan/<YourName>/g' $i; done

 There is the repository of the modification that Rinkish made to update it to php7: https://github.com/Rinkish/Sqli_Edited_Version